Conducting Research in the Archives

 Circulation Policy

-Materials from the University Archives collection do not circulate, and they must be used in the Archives Reading Room.
-Materials may not be removed from the University Archives for copying.
+Materials from the University Archives collection typically do not circulate, and they must be used in the Archives Reading Room.
+Some exceptions can be made to loan collections to other archival repositories and be made available through Interlibrary Loan.
+Please consult the Archives staff for additional information.

 Archives and Special Collections Account